mikenz/twitter-text-php/README.markdown

 The bulk of this library is from the heroic efforts of:

+ - Matt Sanford (https://github.com/mzsanford): For the orignal Ruby and Java implementions.
- - Mike Cochrane (https://github.com/mikenz): For the original code
+ - Mike Cochrane (https://github.com/mikenz): For the initial PHP code.
  - Nick Pope (https://github.com/ngnpope): For the bulk of the maintenance work to date.